Imademo: Release and promotion

 Around two years since his last Japanese album release, Kim Hyun-joong released his second full-length Japanese studio album Imademo on February 11, 2015.
 The album entered the Oricon Daily Charts at 2 selling 23,047 records on the first day, and it remained in the spot for ten days.
 It then reached 3 at Oricon Albums Chart for the first week of its release.

 He started his Japan tour named Kim Hyun Joong JAPAN TOUR 2015 - GEMINI at the Yokahoma National Convention Hall on January 27.
 His 12-day tour was held from January 27 to February 14 in ten major cities in Japan.
 The tour was extended for three more days later on, totaling to 15 performances in eleven cities.
 Announced on February 7, 2015 in commemoration of Imademo, Kim also held a panel exhibition at the Tower Records Shibuya from February 10 to 16 to promote his album.

 Imademo was Kim Hyun-joong's last album release before his mandatory military service as a border guard between North and South Korea.
-He was to enlist on March 31 after receiving his draft notice, though he postponed it due to personal reasons.
+He was to enlist on March 31 after receiving his draft notice, though he postponed it for personal reasons.
 He moved his enlistment on May 12; he had undergone his five-week basic training at the Recruit Training Center of Army Division 30 in Goyang-si.